-To minimise the spectre of kilometre long traffic queues together with overcrowded everything else during the peak summer holiday season, German school holidays are spread out, so in the separate Laender, federal states, kids are "school free" during different times, ranging from end June to beginning August for Bremen and Saxony for example, to August until mid-September for Baden Wuerttemburg and Bavaria.
+To lessen the chance of kilometer long traffic queues, together with "overcrowded everything else" in peak summer holiday season, German school holidays are staggered, and children are "school free" for different times in the separate Länder, federal states.
+Ranging from end June to beginning August in Bremen and Saxony for example, to August until mid-September for Baden-Württemberg and Bavaria.

-A German child's very first day of grade school, known as Einschulung in German, is a landmark in their lives, and honored throughout Germany as a special occasion, with family gatherings together with ceremonial speeches, music, singing and school tradition.
-Including a formal introduction to their teacher and future classroom before they are returned to their accompanying parents for all those photographs taken for posterity.
+A German child's very first day of grade school, "Einschulung" in German, is a landmark in their lives, and honored throughout Germany as a special occasion, with family gatherings, ceremonial speeches, music, singing and school traditions.
+Including a formal introduction to their teacher and future classroom before the new pupils are returned to their accompanying parents for all those photographs to be taken for posterity.

-The German School Cone, Schultuete, or Zuckertuete (sugar bag) as it is still known in some parts of the country because it used to be filled mostly with sweet things of one type or another, is an enchanting custom that originated in the early 19th century in the eastern states of Saxony and Thuringia, and was gradually adopted by the rest of the country.
+The German School/Candy Cone, Schultüte, or Zuckertüte (sugar bag) as it is still known in some parts of the country as originally it was filled with sweet things of one type or another, is an enchanting custom.
+It began in the early 19th century in the eastern states of Saxony and Thuringia, and over the years was adopted by the rest of the country.

-Initially the large decorated and labelled cardboard cone, now often taller than the average first grader, was taken to the school, hung from a Schultueten-Baum (School Cone Tree) and later handed to the kids, but this tradition did not catch on in the rest of Germany where it became the custom for the Godparents to present it to the new pupil.
-Now however it is more likely to be given by parents who either have have fun making one themselves, or choose from the thousands for sale before school begins.
+In the beginning the large decorated and labelled cardboard cone, now often taller than the average first grader, was taken to the school, hung from a Schultüten-Baum (School Cone Tree) and handed to the children later, but this tradition did not catch on in the rest of Germany where it became the custom for Godparents to present it to the new pupil.

-The beginnings of the tradition are in the middle ages with Schulbrezel (School Pretzel), when a Brezel Baum, a Pretzel tree, was said to be growing in either the cellar or the roof of the school building, and for those first days at school the teacher would "harvest" some Brezeln every day after lessons had ended and share them amongst the pupils until, at the latest after two weeks, the tree was empty.
+It is a tradition that originated in the middle ages with Schulbrezel (School Pretzel), with a Brezel Baum, Pretzel tree, said to be growing in either the cellar or attic of the school building.
+For those first days at school the teacher would "harvest" some Brezeln every day after lessons had ended, then share them among the pupils until, after two weeks at the latest, the Brezel Baum was empty.

-The thrill of the first days at school can wear off rather quickly, even in those days, so it was a type of Trostpflaster, or consolation, and it is thought that it was the practice within the Jewish community, of giving letter shaped cakes, or challah, to Tora students, which first inspired the custom.
+The thrill of those first school days can wear off rather quickly, even in those days, so it was a type of "Trostpflaster", a consolation, and it is thought that it was a practice within the Jewish community that first inspired the custom.
+The giving of letter shaped cakes, or Challah, to Tora students.

-Originally the individual towns paid for the Brezeln, but after parents were asked to contribute they chose instead to use what would have been their donation in their own way, so that custom died out and the Zuckertuete tradition began.
+It was the individual towns who paid for the Brezeln originally, but after parents were asked to contribute they chose instead to use what would have been their donation in their own way; so the Pretzel custom died out and the Zuckertüte tradition began.

-The contents of a Schultuete must remain a surprise for the recipient, however, although it might have been accurately called a Zuckertuete in the past, in these days of healthy living the filling now ranges from school supplies, soap bubbles, torches, books, and toys to DVD's, clocks and any other small gifts that can fit inside.
-Nevertheless as you would expect there will be at least some sweets, especially those Gummi Bears, chocolates, or cookies in there, after all the whole idea is to help sweeten those first few days of school life.
+The contents of a Schultüte/Zuckertüte must remain a surprise for the recipient, however although they might have been called Zuckertüten in the past these are days of "Healthy Living", so fillings now range from school supplies, soap bubbles, torches, books, and toys to a DVD, clock or any other small gift that can fit inside.
+Nevertheless as you would expect there will be at least some sweets, especially those Gummi Bears, chocolates, or cookies in there; after all the whole idea is to help sweeten those first few days of school life.

-So it is no surprise that for generations six-year-olds, starting out on their exciting if challenging new Lebensphase, have enjoyed a first day of school which was a positive and fun filled experience few will ever forget.
+So it is no surprise that for generations six-year-olds starting out on their exciting, if challenging, new "Lebensphase", have enjoyed a first day of school that was a positive and fun filled experience few will ever forget.

-Illustrations: The 2010 winners of the best 'self made' Schultueten in Cronenberg, North Rhine-Westphalia, courtesy cronenberger-woche.de and August 2007 First Graders with their Schulbrezeln in Katzenelnbogen, Rhineland-Palatinate.
+Illustrations: The 2010 winners of the best "self made" Schultueten in Cronenberg, North Rhine-Westphalia, courtesy cronenberger-woche.de, and First Graders with their Schulbrezeln at Grundschule Beuern, Buseck in Hessen.